waltherg/backup.waltherg.github.io/_posts/2014-01-09-Crank_Nicolson_Runge_Kutta.md

 Whether or not doing this makes sense theoretically I am not certain.
-But going ahead and implementing this to the numerical example we discussed [earlier](http://georg.io/2013/12/Crank_Nicolson) seems to suggest that this does work.
+But going ahead and implementing this for the numerical example we discussed [earlier](http://georg.io/2013/12/Crank_Nicolson) seems to suggest that this does work.